March 10, 2010

 Iranian President Mahmoud Ahmadinejad has accused the US of playing a "double game" in Afghanistan after the US used the same term to condemn Iran's role.

 Mr Ahmadinejad said the US had "created terrorists and now say they are fighting them", as he appeared with Afghan President Hamid Karzai in Kabul.
+US Defense Secretary Robert Gates, who is also in Kabul, has accused Iran of giving the Taliban low-level support.

 Later, Mr Karzai flew to Pakistan for talks with another key neighbor.